 What Do I Do About Cracked Stucco

 If you have a little crack in your outside stucco, it is rather straightforward to repair; nevertheless, you should do so right away since failure to do so may result in future expensive repairs.
+Small stucco cracks may appear harmless at first, but over time they can allow moisture to enter behind the exterior wall system.
+Water intrusion can eventually lead to mold, rot, discoloration, and structural damage if the issue is ignored for too long.

 Q: The original stucco on my 64-year-old house still exists.
 There is a minor fracture on one exterior wall, with paint peeling away on both sides.
 Is it feasible to repair the stucco quickly and effectively before the rains come, and can I do this myself?